our work

 Restore Africa Kenya: Restoring landscapes and livelihoods in East and Southern Africa

-Objective: The programme will support climate-vulnerable communities targeting men, women, and youth including people with disabilities in 250,000 households in Elgeyo Marakwet, Narok, Kwale, Tana River counties in Kenya to improve sustainability and resilience to the ecosystem goods and services and increase household resilience and adaptive capacity.
+Objective: The programme will support climate-vulnerable communities targeting men, women, and youth including people with disabilities in 250,000 households in Elgeyo Marakwet, Narok, Kwale, and Tana River counties in Kenya to improve sustainability and resilience to the ecosystem’s goods and services and increase household resilience and adaptive capacity.

-The project’s objective is to increase incomes and reduce poverty for 8,000 cassava smallholder farmers by promoting efficient and well-functioning seed systems and markets
+Objective: To increase incomes and reduce poverty for 8,000 cassava smallholder farmers by promoting efficient and well-functioning seed systems and markets.

 The Cassava Market Access Project is an upscaling initiative from Strengthening the Competitiveness of Cassava Value Chain Project in Kenya funded by the European Union.
 The project will cover Busia, Homabay, Kisumu, and Migori counties in Kenya.
 The project’s objective is to increase incomes and reduce poverty for 8,000 cassava smallholder farmers by promoting efficient and well-functioning seed systems and markets.